-Neem Tree Information – Benefits Of Neem Leaves – Oil & Bark
+Neem Tree Information With Benefits of Leaves, Oil & Bark

 Neem tree is still venerable and vastly used in many countries, particularly in India for its exceptional therapeutic properties.
 Neem has a far larger variety of uses than any other known herb.
 The use of a neem tree is attributed to an ancient Indian culture known as Ayurveda over 4,500 years ago.